Attack on Somali Islamist leader seen triggering power struggle

 An unnamed "muhajir," the way the Somali group refers to a foreign fighter, declared "there is a problem" in the way al Shabaab was run and pointed to Godane's tight grip, writing in a letter published on Islamist websites last year and widely accepted by experts as authentic.

-In his list of complaints, the fighter criticized al Shabaab's secret prisons and said foreign fighters were declared apostates if they travelled without Godane's consent.
+In his list of complaints, the fighter criticized al Shabaab's secret prisons and said foreign fighters were declared apostates if they traveled without Godane's consent.

 Few potential successors boast the kind of experience and skills that helped Godane keep such a tight hold on power.